albertintech/apai/docs/congress/cmf/fema/design-response-memorandum.md

 ## Design Response Memorandum: Electoral Reform Critique Literature

-### Published March 2026

-Based on Rev 5.3 of the Federal Elections Modernization Act

 ---

 The Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act," was designed with awareness of the critique literature that has developed around proportional representation, ranked choice voting, multi-member districts, redistricting reform, and related electoral system proposals.
 This memorandum maps that critique literature to specific design decisions in the Act, documenting where the architecture accounts for known failure modes, where it accepts acknowledged tradeoffs, and where critiques developed against other reform proposals do not transfer to the Act's distinct mechanisms.